 But, this also means there is a tremendous opportunity for local governments to drive the conversation forward and to shape their residents’ understanding of vaccination processes.

 In fact, our data shows that when governments are more vocal about vaccine communications, their communities tend to have more positive sentiment.
 In other words, it’s not that the media is more believable than local authorities – they’re just louder.
 Cities and counties must step up today and rein in the conversation.

 At Zencity, we strongly believe this is part of the critical path of successful vaccine administration across the United States and our data can show you exactly why.

 The challenges of facilitating and encouraging communities to get vaccinated is not only the largest logistical public health effort managed by local government in our lifetimes; it is also perhaps the largest communications challenge that’s been faced in recent times.
 Ultimately, like most of the Covid response thus far getting our communities to cooperate and combating misinformation is key.

 Local government organizations have the power to shift the conversation – and must do so – for vaccine efforts to succeed.
 Through cross-agency alignment and strategic messaging and communications, you can take control of the narrative in your community.

-In an effort to support local governments as they tackle the biggest immunization campaign in US history, our complete bundle of services and products dedicated to supporting your vaccine efforts is available at a 25% discount until December 31st- and is eligible for support funding.
+In an effort to support local governments as they tackle the biggest immunization campaign in US history, we created a complete bundle of services and products dedicated to supporting your vaccine efforts – and eligible for support funding.